 Effective April 6, 2020, JEA waived credit and debit card convenience fees for MasterCard, Visa and Discover card payments up to $10,000.

-Beginning October 1, 2020, credit and debit card convenience fees will resume for these payments.
-JEA will also resume accepting American Express as a bill payment option on this date.
+Please note that credit and debit card convenience fees have resumed as of Oct.
+1, 2020.
+JEA also resumed accepting American Express as a bill payment option on this date.

 Apply for a Payment Extension or Arrangement

 JEA will continue to offer interest-free payment extensions and arrangements.
 If you need more time to pay your bill, apply online.
 If you need assistance paying your bill, there are resources available.

 JEA has discontinued all previously scheduled home water and energy assessments, as well as in-home services that require our employees to enter your home.
 Renewable Energy inspections have also been discontinued.
 If you see JEA employees working in your

 neighborhood, please remember to give them space and keep a minimum distance of 6 feet from them.
 With proper social distancing, we’ll all get through this together.
 Read CDC Safety Guidelines

 At JEA, safety is our most important core value, and that extends not only to our employees and customers but to everyone in our community.
 We want you to know we are working to ensure your safety and providing you the reliable utility solutions you expect with the service you deserve.

 As the scope of the pandemic changes in Northeast Florida, turn to JEA’s social media channels to ask your utility-related questions and get regular updates on how we’re ensuring the safety of our employees and customers.
 We also regularly share ways to lower your bill (especially when staying home may drive up your bill), and popular scams affecting utility customers.